Fair fares for all students!

 About the campaign

 In NSW, international students and part-time students are excluded from the transport concession scheme.
-These students are forced to pay full fair for their transport – double what domestic, full-time students pay.
+These students are forced to pay full fare for their transport – double what domestic, full-time students pay.

 Part-time students and international students have been fighting for access to the transport concession scheme for decades.
 Now, with rising rents and outrageous rates of student poverty, students need concessions more than ever.